Putin provokes criticism with Pussy Riot anti-Semitism charge

 Putin appeared to be referring to a mock execution staged in a Moscow-area supermarket in 2008 by an activist group called Voina (War), in which at least one of the women, Nadezhda Tolokonnikova, took part.

 Activists dressed to look like non-Slavic migrant workers and other minority groups hung from rafters in an aisle.
-Some online references to the protest characterized one of them as a Jew.
+Some online references to the protest characterised one of them as a Jew.

 Pyotr Verzilov, Tolokonnikova’s husband and a founder of Voina, said the performance was meant to draw attention to bias in Moscow against minority groups.